scipy-conference/scipy_proceedings/papers/sebastian_sepulveda/sebastian_sepulveda.rst

    Figure :ref:`usage` shows the processes viewed by ``htop`` during the execution of the program.
 The first process (PID 3095) corresponds to the process initiated by the application.
 The second one is the communication process (PID 3109). [#]_

 .. [#] By default ``htop`` shows the processes and threads together.
 Pressing the H key while the program is running shows or hides the threads.
-In figure :ref:`usage`, the screen is configured to show both processes and threads.
+In figure :ref:`usage`, the screen is configured to show only the processes.

 Programming details